nurdann/bookmarkShareApp/README.md

 As an additional touch, change title of the website in `public/index.html` and `public/manifest.json` and replace `favicon.ico`.

-## TO DO
+## Get webpage title and icon if bookmark is URL

 Using `navigator.clipboard` is only available for HTTPS and localhost connections.
+If it is not available, we can make use of `window.getSelection()` so that user themself can copy the selected text.

-Fetch icon and page titles of URI
+In order to fetch icon and page titles of webpage, its HTML page is searched for `<title>` and `<link rel="icon">` tags.
+This way our Express backend can respond with 3-tuple of bookmark, title and favicon URL texts.